KamonLeigh/Node-Masterclass-Assignment-Folder/assignment-3/README.md

 Open browser on: ** http://localhost:3000/ **

-You can sign-up on ** / ** and click on menu link to view pizza menu CRUD is adhered in terms of ordering pizza and creating user.
-Please not that only user with the right token can edit order
+You can sign-up on ** / ** and click on menu link to view pizza menu CRUD is adhered to in terms of ordering pizza and creating user.
+Please not that only user with the right token can edit etc ...